noobaa/noobaa-operator/doc/obc-provisioner.md

 # OBC with an NSFS account config

 It is possible to create an OBC on top of NSFS.
+In order to do this, two prerequisites need to be provided:
+- The name of a bucketclass that was created on top of an NSFS namespacestore
+- Filesystem access mapping (either `uid` and `gid`, or a `distinguished_name`)

-In order to do this, the user has to provide relevant data in `nsfsAccountConfig` under the `spec.additionalConfig` key.
+In the case of applying a YAML, the user has to provide the data as a JSON object in `nsfsAccountConfig` under the OBC's `spec.additionalConfig` key (see example below)

-The config needs to contain the following fields so that NooBaa can access the filesystem: gid - the group ID of the account that should be mimicked within the filesystem uid - the user ID of the account that should be mimicked within the filesystem OR
+Both CLI and YAML options utilize the same parameter names: gid - the group ID of the account that should be mimicked within the filesystem uid - the user ID of the account that should be mimicked within the filesystem OR